Should I have travelers insurance?

 What types of restaurants are close by?

 We have a huge array of restaurants very close by.
-The closest ones are a three minutes drive away.
-Close by are restaurants that serve local cuisine, which is your typical rice and beans, protein and salad, as well as international fare from falafel stands, wood fired pizza, take away Vietnamese/Chinese, Mexican, all the way up to five star resort restaurants serving great food and wines with live music.
+The closest ones are a two minutes drive away.
+Close by are restaurants that serve local cuisine, which is your typical rice and beans, protein and salad, as well as international fare like falafel stands, wood fired pizza, Mexican, all the way up to five star resort restaurants serving great food and wines with live music.
 We have our favorites, and can steer you to what ever you like, as well as get you the best table on those busy New Years celebrations.

 Is massage and yoga included with our package?